tobiadalsecco/contextual-schema-validator/README.md

 * A string with the context name
 * An array of strings.
 The context should be match one of them (like an 'OR' logical operator)

+### contextIsNot

+Same as contextIs, but opposite result.

 ### payloadHas

 Defines a condition in which if the payload (the validated object) has a property with a certain values, the action should take place.